Youth Development Specialist

 You can only have one active Peace Corps Volunteer application, so choose a position that best fits your skills and interest.
 You have the opportunity to tell us if you’d like to be considered for other openings and more about the ones that interest you most!
 See application process

-In this assignment, Peace Corps Volunteers in Morocco address challenges facing young people in their communities, as they empower youth to be active citizens through a variety of formal and informal avenues to creatively address topics that are interesting and engaging and foster positive youth development.
-Volunteers work with local youth in rural and semi-urban communities throughout Morocco.
-Volunteers aim to strengthen the personal development of young people by empowering them to be positively engaged in their communities, to improve employability skills and assets for the professional world of work, and to adopt positive behaviors and conduct healthy lifestyles.
-As a youth development volunteer, you will be assigned to a community which will include a youth center (“Dar Chabab”, literally “House of Youth” in Arabic), a women’s center (Nedi Neswi), or other associations working with youth.
+In this project, Peace Corps Volunteers in Morocco address challenges facing young people in their communities, as they empower youth to build life skills and engage as active citizens through a variety of formal and informal avenues.
+Volunteers are assigned to youth-serving organizations to address topics that are interesting and engaging and foster positive youth development.
+Volunteers work with local youth in rural, semi-urban, and urban communities throughout Morocco.
+Volunteers aim to strengthen the personal development of young people by building life skills, empowering them to be positively engaged in their communities, and improving communication skills in English.
+As a youth development Volunteer, you will be assigned to a community which will include one or more of the following: a youth center (Dar Chabab, literally “House of Youth” in Arabic), a women’s center (Nedi Neswi), school dormitory, or other associations working with youth.

 Girls’ education is a priority for Morocco.
 Volunteers and their counterparts place special emphasis on meeting girls’ and young women’s needs through education, health and fitness, and empowerment-related activities.
 There will be many opportunities for you to become involved in projects addressing this area, as well as other areas of community development and youth enrichment.

-Peace Corps Morocco provides high quality language and technical training that starts the day you arrive.
-During pre-service training (PST), you will be introduced to methodologies for building the capacity of youth which may include leadership and life skills, employability, project design and management, community health, and/or content-based English teaching.
-You will also learn about community integration, participatory community assessments, and project design and management.
-These tools will help you be able to design and implement a broad range of activities to support the needs of your community and the people of Morocco.
+Peace Corps Morocco provides high-quality language and technical training that starts the day you arrive.
+During pre-service training (PST), you will be introduced to the key principles of positive youth development and methodologies for attracting youth and building life skills through classes, clubs, camps, and mentoring.
+You will also learn about community integration, participatory community assessments, and tools for communicating and engaging across cultures.
 Peace Corps Morocco is committed to providing all Volunteers with relevant professional and cultural training for effective service in their communities.

 • Bachelor of Arts/Bachelor of Science degree in any field